Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_ATHI/Mateba Unica 6/readme.txt

 It adds duplicates of each version chambered in .44, though do note I nerf the range and weight of all (four in total) revolvers.

+Integration into:
-Integration into Grok's Stash Overhaul and PDA Interactive.
+Grok's Stash Overhaul
+PDA Interactive
+Weapon Parts Overhaul

 ----------------------------------------------------------
 -Patches: